-Lynne Olson has been a reporter and writer since shortly after her graduation from the University of Arizona.
-She spent seven years with the Associated Press, working as a national feature writer in New York, a foreign correspondent in AP’s Moscow bureau, and a political reporter in Washington.
+Born in Hawaii, Olson graduated magna cum laude from the University of Arizona.
+Before becoming a full-time author, she worked as a journalist for ten years, first with the Associated Press as a national feature writer in New York, a foreign correspondent in AP’s Moscow bureau, and a political reporter in Washington.
 She left the AP to join the Washington bureau of the Baltimore Sun, where she covered national politics and eventually the White House.
-She later taught journalism for five years as an assistant professor at American University in Washington.

 Olson lives in Washington, DC with her husband, Stanley Cloud, with whom she co-authored two books.